Robert J. Bentley: Civil rights

-Criminal Justice
+Criminal justice

 Bentley supports ending parole for repeat felons.
-He wants to expand the use of the death penalty and limit appeals.
+As governor, he supported expanding the death penalty and limit appeals.
 He advocates against defunding the police, instead calling for police budget increases (even to train them in Spanish).
 He called for the construction of four new state prison facilities.
+However, after leaving office, Bentley became more skeptical of capital punishment: in 2023, he and former governor Don Siegelman called for the commutation of every death sentence in Alabama decided by a non-unanimous jury or through judicial override.